 As a result of the sale, the Company met the requirements of ASC 360 to report the results of Lids Sports Group as discontinued operations.
-The Company has presented operating results of Lids Sports Group in loss from discontinued operations, net on the Condensed Consolidated Statements of Operations for the three months ended May 5, 2018.
+The Company has presented operating results of Lids Sports Group in loss from discontinued operations, net on the Condensed Consolidated Statements of Operations for the three and nine months ended November 3, 2018.
 Certain corporate overhead costs and other allocated costs previously allocated to the Lids Sports Group business for segment reporting purposes did not qualify for classification within discontinued operations and have been reallocated to continuing operations whereas bank fees and certain legal fees related to the Lids Sports Group business segment previously excluded from segment earnings were reclassified to discontinued operations.
 The costs of the Lids Sports Group headquarters building, which was not included in the sale, was reclassified to corporate and other in segment earnings.
-The related assets and liabilities of Lids Sports Group are presented as current and non-current assets and liabilities of discontinued operations in the Condensed Consolidated Balance Sheets as of May 5, 2018.
-The Company will provide various transition services to the Purchaser for a period of up to six months under a separate agreement after the closing.
+The related assets and liabilities of Lids Sports Group are presented as current and non-current assets and liabilities of discontinued operations in the Condensed Consolidated Balance Sheets as of November 3, 2018.
+The Company provided various transition services to the Purchaser under a separate agreement during the six months subsequent to the closing.